damienchambe/metabase-ibmi-driver/README.md

 cd /path/to/metabase/source
 lein run
 ```
-###Don't forget to download the jt400.jar applicable to your environment from
+###Don't forget to download the jt400.jar applicable to your environment from sourceforge